kishanku56/Dual-discriminator-GAN-with-self-attention/README.md

-# GAN Variants on CIFAR-10: DCGAN, SAGAN, D2GAN, and D2GAN-SA
+# GAN Variants on CIFAR-10: DCGAN, DCGAN-SA, D2GAN, and D2GAN-SA

+This project was implemented as part of the CS787: Generative AI course at IIT Kanpur during my First Semester of M.Tech, 2025.

 This project evaluates four generative models on the CIFAR-10 dataset: